Efficient Variational Bayes Learning of Graphical Models with Smooth Structural Changes: Conclusions

 \section{Conclusions}

-In this paper, we propose a novel Bayesian model BADGE to solve the problem of estimating dynamic graphical models.
-In contrast to the existing methods that a have high time complexity of $\sO(NP^3)$ and require extensive parameter tuning, the time complexity of BADGE is only $\sO(NP^2)$ and it is free of tuning.
+In this paper, we propose a novel Bayesian model BASS to solve the problem of estimating dynamic graphical models.
+In contrast to the existing methods that have a high time complexity of $\sO(NP^3)$ and require extensive parameter tuning, the time complexity of BASS is only $\sO(NP^2)$ and it is free of tuning.
 Specifically, we develop a natural gradient based variational inference algorithm to learn the Bayesian model.
 To deal with the problem of local maxima, we resort to simulated annealing and propose to use bootstrapping to generate the annealing noise.
-In comparison with the existing methods, BADGE can better recover the true graphs with the least amount of computational time.
-We then apply BADGE to analyze the stock return data of 78 banks worldwide, and observe that the resulting financial network becomes denser during the 2008 global financial crisis and the subsequent European debt crisis.
-On the other hand, we find the resemblance between inferring time-varying inverse covariance matrices and frequency-varying inverse spectral density matrices, and extend BADGE to learn graphical models among a multitude of stationary time series in frequency domain.
-Numerical results from EEG data of MCI and mild AD patients show that the proposed model may help to diagnose AD from scalp EEG at an early stage.
+Compared with the existing methods, BASS can better recover the true graphs with the least amount of computational time.
+We then apply BASS to analyze the stock return data of 78 banks worldwide, and observe that the resulting financial network becomes denser during the 2008 global financial crisis and the subsequent European debt crises.
+On the other hand, we find the resemblance between inferring time-varying inverse covariance matrices and frequency-varying inverse spectral density matrices, and extend BASS to learn graphical models among a multitude of stationary time series in the frequency domain.
+Results from EEG data of MCI and mild AD patients show that the proposed model may help to diagnose AD from scalp EEG at an early stage.

-As BADGE can only tackle Gaussian distributed data at present, we intend to extend it to non-Gaussian data by means of Gaussian copulas~\cite{YDW:2012} in future work.
-Additionally, it is interesting to extend BADGE to deal with piece-wise constant graphical models~\cite{YD:2018}.
+As BASS can only tackle Gaussian distributed data at present, we intend to extend it to non-Gaussian data by means of Gaussian copulas~\cite{YDW:2012} in future work.
+Additionally, it is interesting to extend BASS to deal with piece-wise constant graphical models~\cite{YD:2018}.
 In this case, the data can be partitioned into a certain number of time segments.
 The graph within each segment remains unchanged, but the graphs for every two consecutive segments can be completely different.
 Such piece-wise constant graphical models also find wide applications in practice~\cite{KEKZEC:2010, YD:2018}.